ykamber99/Run-a-Node-on-Goerli/Steps_of_Config.md

 ```
 ./prysm.sh validator --wallet-dir=`ethereum/consensus --prater
 ```
-Waiting for validator to be activated......😶‍🌫️
+Waiting for validator to be activated......😶‍🌫️.

 Bingo🥳